-The list of resorts include:
+The list of resorts around the world include:

 - Disneyland Resort – Anaheim, CA

-- Disneyland Paris – Cheesy, France
+- Disneyland Paris – Chessy, France

-- Shanghai Disney Resort – Shanghai, China
+- Shanghai Disney – Shanghai, China

 - Hong Kong Disneyland – Lantau Island, Hong Kong